cwi-dis/iotsa/readme.md

   platformio run -t upload --upload-port yourdevicename.local
   ```

+- _For PlatformIO, using iotsaControl_:
+	- Build using `platformio run` or the plaformio IDE integration commands.
+	- `iotsaControl --target yourdevicename.local otaWait ota ./.pioenvs/nodemcuv2/firmware.bin`
+	- Power cycle the device when _iotsaControl_ asks you to do so.

 ## General design philosophy

 Unlike most Arduino libraries and frameworks Iotsa does expose some of its C++ interfaces, but for simple applications you do not have to worry about this.